ultimatemanu/retro-board/README.md

 Note: Google Analytics only works when using the production webpack config (i.e. when `NODE_ENV` is set to `production`).

-## How to use MongoDB
+## How to use Postgres

 By default, the database engine is NeDB, an in-process database with no external dependencies (i.e. no database to install on your system).

-If you want to use a more "production-ready" database such as MongoDB, create the configuration file as explained above in the Google Analytics section and set `DB_Use_Mongo` to `true`.
-You will of course need an instance of MongoDB running on your system for that to work.
+If you want to use a more "production-ready" database such as Postgres, look at the "How to run for production" section above.

 ## How to debug

-### Debugging the server

-- Run `yarn start-server-debug`
-- Don't forget to start the client side as well `yarn start-ui`
-- A Chrome Dev tool will open, wait a bit until it finishes loading
-- It will break at the first line of code, so once it's there, click continue
-- Then wait a bit (could be 20-30 seconds) for the code to run and the server to work properly
-- From now on, you can set up a breakpoint anywhere in the Chrome Dev tools and it should work.
-- Happy debugging!

 ### Debugging the client